 Within the scope of the joint research project TWIST ++ (Transition paths Water InfraSTructure system), new concepts, a planning support system and a "Serious Game" for stimulation of possible scenarios are being developed by a large research consortium under the leadership of the Fraunhofer Institute for System and Innovation Research ISI.

 The aim is to find integrated and future-oriented technical solutions that intelligently combine wastewater disposal objectives with drinking water supply objectives and increase flexibility and adaptation ability of the overall system.

 The integrated water-energy-transition concept (i.WET) demonstrates through real-life scenarios how a modern and intelligent water supply and sanitation system can be created step-by-step in urban areas.
 It takes into account the sanitation cycles of existing systems, can be flexibly implemented in a modular manner and intelligently combines cutting edge water and wastewater technologies.

 I.WET aims to address the three major water infrastructure-related challenges faced in Germany today: demographic change, climate change and energy demand.
 In Lünen, the city and catchment area of 90,000 people in western Westphalia, the results of i.WET are to be implemented in a pilot project in the coming years.

 I.WET offers individual measures for buildings, channel systems and sewage treatment plants.
-A key factor here is the household separation of less contaminated from heavily contaminated wastewater (gray / black water).
-The researchers want to install their own piping from the shower and washbasin separate from the sewage from the toilet, washing machine and dishwasher.
+A crutial point here is separation of less and heavily contaminated wastewater (grey / black water) already in the household.
+The researchers want to equip buildings with separate piping for shower and washbasin wastewater and for sewage from toilet, washing machine and dishwasher.

-Water not recycled within the household then flows into "Energieallee", a green strip hosting suitable plants.
+Water not recycled within the household then flows into "energy alleye", a green strip hosting suitable plants.
 The plants absorb the remaining nutrients creating optimal growth conditions.
-This results in biomass, fostering a greener city and reducing potential dangers from flooding.
+This results in biomass, fostering a greener city and reducing potential danger of flooding.